 It was truly a fun, innovative event, one in which I hope inspired each of us to commit to making planet-friendly choices regarding future furniture we bring into our homes.

-And if we piqued your interest in “DIY” and you’re anxious to do more, the online world is full of tutorials.
+And if we piqued your interest in “DIY” and you’re anxious to do more, the online world is full of guides for beginners and project tutorials.
 Don’t let being a ‘newbie’ stop you.
 Youtube will be your new best friend, with videos like this one on how to reupholster, or this beginner tutorial on upping the style factor with paints and gels.
 Hey, a few years ago I learned how to pour a soy concrete floor and stain it with black tea!

 But of course, learning and laughing, face-to-face in a group can be much more fun, and even make the knowledge ‘stick’ more.
 If that’s more your speed, stay tuned—it appears ecochair will soon be running some workshops of their own.